benjamin-ackerman/R_products_tutorial/README.md

 4) Name your Shiny app **candy_vis** (which will also be the name of the local folder housing the Shiny app files), and specify where you want this new directory to live locally.

-You'll notice that two files were created in this new project directory: `ui.R` and `server.R`.  `ui.R` will define how the web app appears to the user (i.e. the title, content, and fields for users to make inputs/selections).  `server.R` will define the objects that get included on the web app's page, which are *reactive* to the user's inputs (i.e. plots, text).
+You'll notice that two files were created in this new project directory: `ui.R` and `server.R`:
+- `ui.R` will define how the web app appears to the user (i.e. the title, content, and fields for users to make inputs/selections)
+- `server.R` will define the objects that get included on the web app's page, which are *reactive* to the user's inputs (i.e. plots, text).

 I have created `server.R` and `ui.R` scripts that we will use to generate the Shiny app.
-They can be found [here](https://github.com/benjamin-ackerman/R_products_tutorial/tree/master/3_R_shiny).
+They can be found [here](https://github.com/benjamin-ackerman/R_products_tutorial/tree/master/3_R_shiny), and we will pull from them shortly!

 #### 2. Install the "halloween" package
 Since we will be using our new "halloween" package, we will have to first download it from our respective GitHub repos!